malgorithms/toffee/README.md

 #}
 ```

-(The third one has extra whitespace around the "yay."
+The third example has extra whitespace around the "yay," but otherwise the three are logically identical.

 ### One gotcha with indenting